 |Photo: Asiya Khaki 2008|

-Her first multi-year project led to The Mobility of Labor and Capital (Cambridge University Press 1988).
-Her thesis is that foreign investment in less developed countries can actually raise the likelihood of emigration if it goes to labor-intensive sectors and/or devastates the traditional economy; this went against established notions that such investment would retain potential emigrants.
+In each of the three major completed projects that comprise her 20 years of research, Sassen starts with a thesis that posits the unexpected and the counterintuitive in order to cut through established “truths.”
+These projects engendered her three major books.
+In The Mobility of Labor and Capital (Cambridge University Press 1988), her thesis is that foreign investment in less developed countries can actually raise the likelihood of emigration if that investment goes to labor-intensive sectors and/or devastates the traditional economy.
+Her thesis went against established notions that such investment would retain potential emigrants.

 Territory, Authority, Rights: From Medieval to Global Assemblages (Princeton University Press, 2nd ed.
 2008)

 Deciphering the Global: Its Scales, Spaces and Subjects (Routledge, 2007)

 The Global City: New York, London, Tokyo (Princeton University Press, 2nd ed.
 2001)